HusseinMohamed99/EGY_DEAD/README.md

 # Movies App

- It's a Flutter App to help show's lovers find proper shows like anime and the film even their best serials ln this app,
+ It's a Flutter App to help show lovers find proper shows like anime and films even their best serials this app,
 - I used :
 - Clean Architecture- Bloc as State Management
-- Some useful packages Pattern as
+- Some useful package patterns as
 - and try making the code clean code as much as possible.
 ## Download The App![GitHub All Releases](https://img.shields.io/github/downloads/HusseinMohamed99/Movies_App/total?color=green)
 <a href="https://github.com/HusseinMohamed99/Movies_App/releases/download/v2.0.0/Movies.apk"><img src="https://playerzon.com/asset/download.png" width="200"></img></a>